Shark!

 Shark! (also known as Caine and Man-Eater) is a 1969 Mexican-American action film directed by Samuel Fuller and starring Burt Reynolds and Silvia Pinal.
+In the film, a stranded gunrunner is recruited for a treasure hunting expedition in the Red Sea.
+The mission requires him to dive into shark-infested waters.

 Plot

 Caine, a gunrunner, becomes stranded in a small port on the Red Sea.
 While there, he meets an attractive woman, Anna, who propositions him to dive into shark-infested waters off the coast.
 Though she alleges the purpose of the dive is scientific research, Caine eventually realizes that the woman and her partner are actually treasure hunters, and sees an opportunity to utilize the riches from the wreck they hope to raid to compensate for the earlier loss of his cargo.